Infrared-safe flavoured anti-$k_T$ jets: Impact on phenomenology

 The considered process is an excellent laboratory to investigate the impact of the flavoured anti-$k_T$ jet algorithm's parameter $a$ on physical observables.
 The $a$-parameter provides a measure of softness for flavour with respect to other scales in the process, notably $k_{T,\text{max}}$.
 Clearly, in the limit $a \to 0$ the IR-safety of the algorithm is lifted.
 This implies that in case of small but non-zero $a$-values, IR-sensitive observables are dominated by large logarithms of $a$, which spoils perturbative convergence.
 On the other hand, a small value of $a$ is in principle preferred because it leads to a smaller modification of the standard anti-$k_T$ jet algorithm.
 Conversely, a large $a$-value protects from large logarithms, but leads to large modifications of the clustering.
 The optimal value of $a$ lies in-between these two extremes and must be determined with a dedicated analysis.
+For comparison, we also consider the flavoured $k_T$ algorithm with $\alpha=2$ and the beam distance Eq.~\eqref{eq:flavourkt_beam} including the lepton momenta in the sum.